torquefi/torque_docs/docs/overview/03_borrow.md

 ## Summary

-Boost paired side-by-side with Borrow enables a powerful saving experience.
+Boost paired with Borrow enables a powerful saving experience.
 When `borrow` is called, a CDP-based loan is created by routing collateral to Compound for a USDC loan, and using that USDC to mint TUSD which is ultimately delivered to end users.
 On the opposite side, when `repay` is called, the position is unwound.
 Users may initially deposit wrapped BTC or ETH and earn claimable TORQ rewards on top.

 ![Torque Boost](/gitbook/assets/borrow-system.png)